This post may contain affiliate links. Please read our disclosure policy.

 top view of a bowl pumpkin chili with spoon in it

-This creamy White Bean Pumpkin Chili is a hearty and delicious meal packed with veggies, white beans, and ground meat of choice.
+This creamy White Bean Pumpkin Chili is a hearty and delicious meal packed with veggies, white beans, and ground meat of your choice.
 It can be made in the slow cooker, Instant Pot, or on the stove.

 Ingredients